viswanathtadi/ComputerNetworks/A2/README.md

 ### Visualising the Results.
 - Run `python3 visualise.py outfile` to generate the plot corresponding to outfile.
 - The created plot will have same name as outfile with `.png` extension.

+### Compare results.
+- Run `python3 compare.py outfile1 outfile2` to compare results.

 ### Running the script file.
 - run `python3 script.py` to generate all outfiles and plots for some predefined configuration of parameters.